-Unified Memory Engine
+Memory Engine

 Have you ever had to repeat yourself to an AI assistant?
 Tell it your name again, explain your project setup for the third time, remind it that you prefer TypeScript over JavaScript and dark roast over medium?
 Most AI assistants forget everything the moment you close the conversation.

 Meggy doesn't.
-Its unified memory engine remembers your conversations, preferences, and documents — building a persistent, searchable knowledge base about you and your world.
+Its identity-scoped memory engine remembers your conversations, preferences, and documents — building a persistent, searchable knowledge base about you and your world.
 The more you use it, the less you have to explain.

-Memory Types
+Memory Tiers

 Facts